 - Serve as a resource person for the Bureau of Planning.
-Help to develop and document procedures that ensure participation of a cross-section of people representative of the population(s) affected by Department projects, including identifying and proactively reaching out to various and diverse social, economic, and ethnic interest groups, and ensure the groups are represented in the planning process. - Provide information to Planning staff, MPOs, and RPCs regarding Title VI. - Provide statistical data on race, color and national origin of populations in all areas impacted by the Department's programs or services. - Ensure equal opportunity for participation on RPCs. - Ensure Title VI language is included in every Bureau of Planning subrecipient contract. - Provide the Title VI Coordinator with an annual report of Title VI accomplishments and methods used for the previous year and goals for the next year.
-Report is due to the Civil Rights Office by September 15th of each year. - Address any complaints received with the Title VI Coordinator.
+Help to develop and document procedures that ensure participation of a cross-section of people representative of the population(s) affected by Department projects, including identifying and proactively reaching out to various and diverse social, economic, and ethnic interest groups, and ensure the groups are represented in the planning process. - Provide information to Planning staff, MPOs, and RPCs regarding Title VI. - Provide statistical data on race, color, and national origin of populations in all areas impacted by the Department's programs or services, including LEP. - Ensure equal opportunity for participation on RPCs. - Ensure Title VI language is included in every Bureau of Planning subrecipient contract. - Address any complaints received with the Title VI Coordinator. - Provide the Civil Rights Office with a quarterly report regarding projects indicating the relative benefits, services and any adverse impacts and its alternatives on persons and businesses of majority and minority, racial, national origin, and/or low-income groups, including but not limited to LEP persons. - Provide the Civil Rights Office with an annual report of Title VI accomplishments and/or any issues for this year and any changes for the next year.
+Report is due by September 15th of each year.